kazurayam/VisualTestingInKatalonStudio/docs/Step_by_step_instruction.md

 1. We will visit the following 2 URL.
    - https://www.google.com/ncr
    - https://www.google.co.jp/ncr
-2. We will perform search with `q="katalon"`
+2. We will perform Google search with `q="katalon"`
 3. We will take entire-page screen shots of the search form page and the search result page.
-4. We will compare the images.
-If not identical, we want to know how much of visual differences are there, and reason why.
+4. We will compare the images of a URL.
+If not identical, we want to know how much of visual differences are there.

-*[NCR(no country redirect)](https://whatis.techtarget.com/definition/NCR-no-country-redirect) is a Google search parameter that tells the search engine to show results for the country specified in the URL rather than redirecting to the country from which the search is being conducted.
+>*[NCR(no country redirect)](https://whatis.techtarget.com/definition/NCR-no-country-redirect) is a Google search parameter that tells the search engine to show results for the country specified in the URL rather than redirecting to the country from which the search is being conducted.
 You can override the redirection by adding `/ncr` (No Country Redirect) to the Google URL for the country in question : https://www.google.com/ncr*

 ### step1: A simple test case as starting point

 At first you want a simple test case where you use ordinary Katalon-built-in features only.
 No tricks at all.
-The test case would do the following.

-Here is the source: [`Test Cases/StepByStep/TC_step1 - start up`](../Scripts/StepByStep/TC_step1 - start upScript1540079039662.groovy)
+Here is the source: [`Test Cases/StepByStep/TC_step1 - start up`](../Scripts/StepByStep/TC_step1%20-%20start upScript1540079039662.groovy)

 ```
 import static com.kms.katalon.core.testobject.ObjectRepository.findTestObject